 Business computing has undergone a quiet revolution over the past two decades.
 As a result of having added, one-by-one, applications that automate all sorts of business processes, organizations now collect data from a wider and deeper array of sources than ever before.
 Advances in the tools for analyzing and reporting the data from such systems have made it possible to assess financial performance, process quality, operational status, risk and even governance and compliance in every aspect of a business.
 Against this background, however, our recently released benchmark research finds that finance organizations are slow to make use of the broader range of data and apply advanced analytics to it.

-Topics: Big Data, Planning, Predictive Analytics, forecasting, Governance, Budgeting, close, Finance Analytics, Tax, tax data warehouse, Analytics, Business Analytics, CIO, Governance, Risk & Compliance (GRC), In-memory, Accounting, Business Intelligence (BI), Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Management (IM), Risk, risk management, CEO, Financial Performance Management, FPM
+Topics: Big Data, Planning, Predictive Analytics, Governance, Office of Finance, Budgeting, close, Finance Analytics, Tax, Analytics, Business Analytics, Business Intelligence, CIO, Governance, Risk & Compliance (GRC), In-memory, Business Performance Management (BPM), CFO, Financial Performance Management (FPM), Information Management (IM), Risk, CEO, Financial Performance Management, FPM

 Anaplan, a provider of cloud-based business planning software for sales, operations, and finance and administration departments, recently implemented its new Winter ’14 Release for customers.
 This release builds on my colleagues analysis on their innovation in business modeling and planning in 2013.
 Anaplan’s primary objective is to give companies a workable alternative to spreadsheets for business planning.
 It is a field in which opportunity exists.
 Our benchmark research on this topic finds that a majority of companies continue to use spreadsheets for their planning activities.
 Almost all (83%) operations departments use spreadsheets for their plans, as do 60 percent of sales and marketing units.
 Yet the same research shows that satisfaction with spreadsheets as a planning tool is considerably lower than satisfaction with dedicated planning applications.
 But despite general agreement in companies that the planning process is broken and spreadsheets are a problem, companies seem reluctant to break the bad habit of using spreadsheets.
 This conclusion suggests that either switching to dedicated software hasn’t been easy enough or that the results of doing it have not been compelling enough to motivate change.
 Anaplan intends to address both of these issues.